-These soft and chewy no-bake snack bars taste like candy and are packed with nutrients.
-JUMP TO RECIPE
+Soft and chewy no-bake snack bars that taste like candy and are packed with nutrients.

 There are a dizzying array of snack/protein bars on the market.
 A grocery store I was in recently had almost an entire aisle filled with bars, each with a different marketing angle and in flavors so appetizing you would have thought they were candy bars, and indeed, they looked like candy bars!
 The colorful packages boasted the amount of protein, fiber, and sugar in each bar with, in most cases, ingredient labels a mile long.
 There are some good products amidst this crowded field, but for the average person, it’s hard to decipher what’s truly healthy and what’s not.
 Some weird sounding ingredients are perfectly harmless while others should be avoided, despite any nutrition claims on the package.
 One day, several years ago, I found myself standing in one of these jam-packed grocery store aisles looking at ingredient labels and googling words like “isomalto-oligosacharides”, “dextrin”, and “carnauba wax”.
 That’s when I decided I’d had enough.
 Since then, I’ve been making my own snack bars and have never looked back.
 These Almond Hemp Heart Bars are my newest creation.
 They contain just 5 simple ingredients – ingredients you’ll actually recognize – but the best part is, they’re soft, chewy, and utterly delicious!